NickScherbakov/ollama-api-cheker/README.md

 ## Features

 - **Proxy Server**: Solves CORS issues when accessing the Ollama API from a browser
+- **Automatic Browser Launch**: Automatically opens the default system browser when the server starts
 - **Customizable API URL**: Ability to connect to Ollama servers on different hosts
 - **Two Operation Modes**:
   - **Chat**: Interactive chat with AI models